publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schIII/ptI/m__us_usc_t47_s332.md

         (1) the term “commercial mobile service” means any mobile service (as defined in [section 153 of this title][/us/usc/t47/s153]) that is provided for profit and makes interconnected service available (A) to the public or (B) to such classes of eligible users as to be effectively available to a substantial portion of the public, as specified by regulation by the Commission;

-        (2) the term “interconnected service” means service that is interconnected with the public switched network (as such terms are defined by regulation by the Commission) or service for which a request for interconnection is pending pursuant to subsection (c)(1)(B) of this section; and
+        (2) the term “interconnected service” means service that is interconnected with the public switched network (as such terms are defined by regulation by the Commission) or service for which a request for interconnection is pending pursuant to subsection (c)(1)(B); and

         (3) the term “private mobile service” means any mobile service (as defined in [section 153 of this title][/us/usc/t47/s153]) that is not a commercial mobile service or the functional equivalent of a commercial mobile service, as specified by regulation by the Commission.